Product Development Innovation: Insights from Trademarks

-New product development is critical for firms to achieve and maintain growth and performance, and is part of the OECD’s definition of innovation.
-We build a novel dataset of 123,545 USPTO trademark registrations by S&P 1500 firms from 1993 to 2011 to study whether and how CEO compensation risk incentives motivate new product development.
-Our tests offer evidence on how risk incentives affect the development of new products.
-We find that the number of trademarks increases with the fraction of compensation in the form of stock options, the convexity of incentives, and unvested stock options, both in low-patent (non-high-tech) and high-patent (high-tech) industries.
-Using a revised accounting rule, SFAS 123(R), as an exogenous shock, we find that reductions in stock option compensation cause reductions in trademark creation.
-Overall, the evidence indicates that CEO risk-taking incentives are important drivers of new product development.
+In several large surveys of CEOs, trademarks rank as equally or more important than patents for firm innovation, growth and performance, and the OECD’s definition of innovation includes trademarks.
+The innovation literature, however, almost exclusively studies patents.
+We build a novel dataset of 123,545 trademark registrations by S&P 1500 firms from 1993 to 2011 to study the value of trademarks and how firms motivate trademark innovation.
+We find that firms registering more trademarks earn future increases in sales and profitability.
+One new trademark increases next-year sales by $1.85 million for a median firm in a low-patent (non-high-tech) industry.
+Trademark creation increases with the fraction of CEO compensation in the form of stock options, the convexity of CEO incentives, and the value of unvested options the CEO holds.
+Using a revised accounting rule, SFAS 123(R), as an exogenous shock to option compensation, we find that reductions in stock option compensation cause reductions in trademark creation.
+Thus, trademarks have value and CEO risk-taking incentives are important motivators of new product development innovation.

-Keywords: Product Development, Trademarks, Stock Options, Vega, Incentives, Compensation, Innovation
+Keywords: Product Development, Trademarks, Innovation, Sales, Productivity, Stock Options, Vega, Incentives

 JEL Classification: J33, M12, M41, M52, O31